210: King Dinosaur

 A Waldorf salad is usually made up of apples, walnuts, celery and mayonnaise.
 This also references one of the more popular episodes of the classic British sitcom Fawlty Towers (1975/1979), in which a guest annoys Basil Fawlty (John Cleese) by ordering a Waldorf salad for dinner even though it is not on the menu.

 “I’m OK.”
 You’re OK.

-I’m OK, You’re OK is a 1967 self-help book by Dr. Thomas Harris, one of the best-selling books of that type published.
+I’m OK, You’re OK is a 1969 self-help book by Dr. Thomas Harris, one of the best-selling self-help books ever published.

 I’m thirty-five.
 I’m not old.
 Get out of here.
-I could still take you.
+I could still take you, buddy.